evgenylyozin/patterns/README.md

 # OOP and FP patterns for **_JS_**, **_TS_** and **_Go_**

+A collection of relevant patterns for Javascript, Typescript and Go

 ## The **javascript** folder

 Contains OOP and FP patterns for JavaScript (oop-patterns.js and fp-patterns.js respectively).